TcuMata25/RickData.GitHub.io-/index.md

 #### [NBA Project]()
 [<img src="images/Nba Cover.png"/>](https://www.linkedin.com/pulse/nba-analysis-2021-2022-using-tableau-rick-mata/?trackingId=yM3FK%2BU%2BVQd5s63s%2B%2BAVuA%3D%3D) <br> <br>
 For this project, I have been tasked with analyzing the dataset from the latest season to see how NBA superstars helped contribute to their team's success. <br>
-What player at each position had the most assist?
-Do Point and Shooting guards have the highest 3-point percentage in the Association?
-Lastly, did Jokic <br> deserve his MVP over Giannis and Joel Embid? <br>
+What player at each position had the most assist? <br>
+Do Point and Shooting guards have the highest 3-point percentage in the Association? <br>
+Lastly, did Jokic deserve his MVP over Giannis and Joel Embid? <br>

 After observing the data, I was able to determine the following: <br>